-In general, we’re caught up ‘in the blues’ with one obstacle after another that the county is now presenting in order to rebuild, making life very stressful in the wake of the wildfire, and adding insult to injury.
 Although it appears the walk up the ridge has lost it’s charm completely, I am trying to embrace it, hoping for better days ahead and the mysterious healing power of Spring.
 Other blues: An intensely blue sky over Oakville on Sunday.
 A blue balloon descended from the sky, tangled in the woods, omen-like.
 My blue knitting bag hung on a burned branch while walking up the ridge.
 Need I mention the blue knitting with cappuccino?
 I would like to see some blue wildflowers soon.
 Oh but hey, the vernal equinox is only a week away!

 I hear ya.
 Its not easy to channel the frustration and the sadness.